 Budgeting Classes: One-on-one sessions with volunteer budget counselors teach adults financial management.
 Housing and utilities at Community LINC are free,

-Coaching: Each family works with a Family Coach to identify and work toward short- and long-term goals.
+Individualized Case Management: Each family works with a Family Coach to identify and work toward short- and long-term goals.
 Coaches help families work through challenges, identify barriers, celebrate successes, and develop skills to maintaining self-sufficiency.

 Children’s Programs: Programs focus on life and resilience skills, and academic support and tutoring for the hundreds of children we serve each year.